pivot-access-ltd/bma-offline-docs/cpm/about-machines.md

 <a href="#heading--about-annotations"><h2 id="heading--about-annotations">About annotations</h2></a>

 Annotations are descriptive, searchable phrases that apply only to machines.
 There are two types of annotations: static (always present in any machine state), and dynamic (only present in allocated or deployed states).
 Annotations help you identify, characterise, and inform others about your machines.

+<a href="#heading--about-storage"><h2 id="heading--about-storage">About storage</h2></a>

+You have significant latitude when choosing the final storage configuration of a deployed machine.
+MAAS supports traditional disk partitioning, as well as more complex options such as LVM, RAID, and bcache.
+MAAS also supports UEFI as a boot mechanism.
+This article explains boot mechanisms and layouts, and offers some advice on how to configure layouts and manage storage.

+A machine's storage is dependant upon the underlying system's disks, but its configuration (i.e., disk usage) is the result of a storage template.
+In MAAS, this template is called a layout, and MAAS applies it to a machine during commissioning.
+Once a layout is applied, a regular user can make modifications to a machine at the filesystem level to arrive at the machine's final storage configuration.
+When a machine is no longer needed, a user can choose from among several disk erasure types before releasing it.

+[note]
+MAAS supports storage configuration for CentOS and RHEL deployments.
+Support includes RAID, LVM, and custom partitioning with different file systems (ZFS and bcache excluded).
+This support requires a newer version of Curtin, [available as a PPA](https://launchpad.net/ubuntu/+source/curtin).
+[/note]

+<a href="#heading--about-uefi-booting"><h3 id="heading--about-uefi-booting">About UEFI booting</h3></a>

+Every layout type supports a machine booting with UEFI.
+In such a case, MAAS automatically creates an EFI boot partition (`/boot/efi`).
+Other than setting the machine to boot from UEFI, the user does not need to take any additional action.

+[note type="negative" status="Warning"]
+UEFI must be enabled or disabled for the lifespan of the machine.
+For example, do not enlist a machine with UEFI enabled, and then disable it before commissioning.
+It won't work!
+[/note]

+The EFI partition, if created, will be the first partition (`sda1`) and will have a FAT32 filesystem with a size of 512 MB.

+<a href="#heading--final-storage-modifications"><h2 id="heading--final-storage-modifications">About final storage modifications</h2></a>

+Once MAAS provisions a machine with block devices, via a layout or administrator customisation, a regular user can modify the resulting storage configuration at the filesystem level.

+<a href="#heading--about-disk-erasure"><h2 id="heading--about-disk-erasure">About disk erasure</h2></a>

+Disk erasure pertains to the erasing of data on each of a machine's disks when the machine has been released (see [Release action](/t/concepts-and-terms/785#heading--release)) back into the pool of available machines.
+The user can choose from among three erasure types before confirming the Release action.
+A default erasure configuration can also be set.

+<a href="#heading--about-disk-erasure-types"><h2 id="heading--about-disk-erasure-types">About disk erasure types</h2></a>

+The three disk erasure types are:

+1. Standard erasure
+2. Secure erasure
+3. Quick erasure

+Each of these are explained below.

+<a href="#heading--about-standard-erase"><h3 id="heading--about-standard-erase">Abot standard erasure</h3></a>

+Overwrites all data with zeros.

+<a href="#heading--about-secure-erasure"><h3 id="heading--about-secure-erasure">About secure eraseure</h3></a>

+Although effectively equivalent to Standard erase, Secure erase is much faster because the disk's firmware performs the operation.
+Because of this, however, some disks may not be able to perform this erasure type (SCSI, SAS, and FC disks in particular).

+<a href="#heading--about-quick-erasure"><h3 id="heading--about-quick-erasure">About quick erasure</h3></a>

+Same as Standard erase but only targets the first 1 MB and the last 1 MB of each disk.
+This removes the partition tables and/or superblock from the disk, making data recovery difficult but not impossible.

+<a href="#heading--about-erasure-order-of-preference"><h2 id="heading--about-erasure-order-of-preference">About erasure order of preference</h2></a>

+If all three options are checked when the machine is released the following order of preference is applied:

+1. Use 'secure erase' if the disk supports it
+2. If it does not then use 'quick erase'

+<a href="#heading--about-block-devices"><h2 id="heading--about-block-devices">About block devices</h2></a>

+Once the initial storage layout has been configured on a machine, you can perform many operations to view and adjust the entire storage layout for the machine.
+In MAAS there are two different types of block devices.

+**Physical**

+A physical block device is a physically attached block device such as a 100GB hard drive connected to a server.

+**Virtual**

+A virtual block device is a block device that is exposed by the Linux kernel when an operation is performed.
+Almost all the operations on a physical block device can be performed on a virtual block device, such as a RAID device exposed as md0.

+<a href="#heading--about-partitions"><h2 id="heading--about-partitions">About partitions</h2></a>

+As with block devices (see [Block devices](#heading--about-block-devices)), MAAS and the MAAS API offer a great deal of control over the creation, formatting, mounting and deletion of partitions.

+<a href="#heading--about-storage-restrictions"><h2 id="heading--about-storage-restrictions">About storage restrictions</h2></a>

+There are three restrictions for the storage configuration:

+1. An EFI partition is required to be on the boot disk for UEFI.
+2. You cannot place partitions on logical volumes.
+3. You cannot use a logical volume as a Bcache backing device.

+Violating these restrictions will prevent a successful deployment.

+<a href="#heading--about-vmfs-datastores"><h2 id="heading--about-vmfs-datastores">About VMFS datastores</h2></a>

+MAAS can configure custom local VMware VMFS Datastore layouts to maximise the usage of your local disks when deploying VMware ESXi.
+As VMware ESXi requires specific partitions for operating system usage, you must first apply the [VMFS6 storage layout](/t/storage/nnnn#heading--vmfs6-layout).
+This layout creates a VMFS Datastore named `datastore1` which uses the disk space left over on the boot disk after MAAS creates the operating system partitions.